-In addition to offering additional benefits, MAOs can offer Medicare-covered services at cost sharing less than traditional FFS Medicare.
+In addition to offering additional benefits, MAOs can offer Medicare-covered services at cost-sharing levels less than traditional FFS Medicare.
 Traditional FFS Medicare includes a Part A inpatient hospital deductible and daily coinsurance (for days above 60) while MAOs may require the member to pay a copay upon hospital admittance or for the first few days of the stay.
-Traditional FFS Medicare also includes a Part B deductible and 20% coinsurance that applies to hospital outpatient and physician services while an MAO may require fixed copays that may vary by type and place of service.
+Traditional FFS Medicare also includes a Part B deductible and 20% coinsurance that applies to hospital outpatient and physician services while an MAO may require fixed copays that can vary by type and place of service.

 MA also includes prescription drug coverage through Medicare Advantage Part D (MAPD) plans.
 Most MAO benefit plans include Part D as part of the benefit plan.
 Part D is funded by member premiums and by the federal government through subsidies by CMS.
 There are certain programs within Part D where the MAO is not at risk, such as low-income cost sharing (LICS), the Coverage Gap Discount Program (CGDP), and federal reinsurance.
 MAOs receive prospective payments for these programs that are trued up at the end of the year.
+MAOs can differentiate their Part D coverage through their formulary and member cost sharing, generally below the initial coverage limit (ICL).
+The Inflation Reduction Act (IRA) will bring the most significant changes to the Part D program in 2025 since its inception.